Home > Analyses > Healthcare > Cigna Corporation

 Score analysis

-The radar chart below illustrates Cigna Corporation’s valuation and financial performance scores:
+The radar chart below highlights Cigna Corporation’s key financial scores across valuation, profitability, and leverage metrics:

 score analysis